surevine/fifo/README.md

 // yourself when setting and getting. collection.set('task:2', { due: 'sunday', task: 'go to church' });
 collection.set('whatevz', [1,2,3]);

+// get a list of all keys, both those in fifo and fixed localstorage collection.keys  /* Returns an array of key names */

+// Check to see if a key exists in the FIFO queu or fixed localstorage collection.has 'key' /* true or false */
 ```

 Browser Support